flightjs/flight/doc/base_api.md

 `attr` must be a CSS Selector.
 The method will return all matching elements within the component's `node`.

-This is a handy alternative to jQuery's `this.$node.find()` and prevents accidental access to elements outside of the component's `node`.
+This is a like jQuery's `find`, preventing accidental access to elements outside of the component's `node`.

 ```js
 this.attributes({